Content Section 1

 Matthew Sakiestewa Gilbert is enrolled with the Hopi Tribe from the village of Upper Moencopi in northeastern Arizona.
 Centering his research and teaching on Native American history and the history of the American West, he examines the history of American Indian education, the Indian boarding school experience, and American Indians and sports.
 In addition to publishing articles on Hopi history and producing a documentary film -- Beyond the Mesas -- on the Hopi boarding school experience, he has authored a book entitled Education beyond the Mesas: Hopi Students at Sherman Institute, 1902-1929 (University of Nebraska Press, 2010).
-Furthermore, he is co-editor of the anthology The Indian School on Magnolia Avenue: Voices and Images from Sherman Institute (Oregon State University Press, 2012) and the author of "A New Foreword to the Second Edition of Don C. Talayesva's Sun Chief: The Autobiography of a Hopi Indian."
+Furthermore, he is co-editor (with Clifford E. Trafzer and Lorene Sisquoc) of the anthology The Indian School on Magnolia Avenue: Voices and Images from Sherman Institute (Oregon State University Press, 2012).

 His first book, Education beyond the Mesas, examines the Hopi experience at Sherman Institute, an off-reservation Indian boarding school in Riverside, California.
 Advancing the contributions of other scholars in the fields of history, education, and indigenous studies, Sakiestewa Gilbert uncovers the complex ways that Hopi history and culture intersected with U.S. government policies.
 In addition to providing a historical narrative, the book challenges the notion that a study on the Indian boarding school experience must be understood primarily through a defined framework of Indian education policies.
 Highlighting Native agency, the book also explores the many ways that Indian pupils -- Zunis, Navajos, Apaches and other Indian people -- brought their identities to school and how they responded to their boarding school experience as people from indigenous communities.